 For knitters, there are some great kits out there.
 My personal favourites are the Jolly Narwhal hat and The Loch shawl kit, both from Loch Ness Knitting, plus the Incantation Shawl and the festive kits from Shilasdair Yarns – sadly the Wee Croft House kit is out of stock, but the Festive Trio of Trees is still available.

 There’s some beautiful crochet kits out there too.
-My favourite crochet jewellery kit has to be this gorgeous Knotted Necklace made with real silver thread by Solid and Marl.
+My favourite crochet jewellery kit has to be this gorgeous Knotted Necklace made with real silver thread by Pro Yarn Studio.
 It’s perfect for beginner crocheters as it comes with everything they need to make it, so if you know someone who decided to take up crochet during lockdown this could be a good option.
 For more advanced crocheters, Solid and Marl also have this beautiful Herringbone Scarf kit.
 I also love this Mountain Top Cushion kit by Wool Couture Company – perfect for the crocheter who loves the outdoors.

 If you’re buying for a sewist, check out Offset Warehouse’s Mystery Sewing Boxes.
 Offset Warehouse is a deadstock and ethically sourced fabric supplier, so you can be sure that all of the fabric, notions and other bits contained within the box are truly lovely ex-designer and sustainably sourced pieces.
 The box also includes some lovely sweet treats and a downloadable sewing pattern and there’s a couple of different colour options you can pick too.
-You can also get kits for specific sewing patterns which include everything needed for that pattern – Wild Orchard Fabric have kits which range from jeans made with organic cotton denim to tshirts and skirts.
+You can also get kits for specific sewing patterns which include everything needed for that pattern – Sew Different have various kits which include the pattern and fabric, the fabric being sustainably certified and digitally printed.
+If you don’t see a pattern kit you like, you can also email them and ask about different patterns for the kits.

 Lots of us are interested in more crafts than just knitting, sewing or crocheting.
 Some are amazing artists who dream of designing their own fabrics, others want to learn to carve, mould and stamp leather to make bags and other items.
 I’ve collected together some ideas for other crafts for this exact reason.